-State administrators may provide VOCA funds for payment of salaries and expenses of supervision of direct service providers when they determine that such supervision is necessary and essential to providing direct services to crime victims.
-For example, a state administrator may determine that using VOCA funds to support a coordinator of volunteers or interns is a cost-effective way of serving more crime victims.
+ICDVVA may provide VOCA funds for payment of salaries and expenses of supervision of direct service providers when they determine that such supervision is necessary and essential to providing direct services to crime victims.
+For example, ICDVVA may determine that using VOCA funds to support a coordinator of volunteers or interns is a cost-effective way of serving more crime victims.